2025 NASCAR Whelen Modified Tour

-Austin Beers (car No. 64), the Whelen Modified Tour champion.
+Austin Beers, the Whelen Modified Tour champion.

 Justin Bonsignore, the defending series champion, finished second behind Beers in the championship by eight points.

 Craig Lutz (car No. 46) finished third in the championship by 37 points.

 The 2025 NASCAR Whelen Modified Tour was the 41st season of the NASCAR Whelen Modified Tour, a stock car racing series sanctioned by NASCAR.
 It began with the New Smyrna Beach Area Visitors Bureau 200 at New Smyrna Speedway on February 8 and ended with the Virginia is for Racing Lovers 200 at Martinsville Speedway on October 23.

 Justin Bonsignore entered the season as the defending series champion.
 Austin Beers won his first series title after finishing second the season finale at Martinsville.